 The leading proponent of Craniosacral Therapy, John E. Upledger, seemed to have been working with familiar spirits (whether unknowingly or knowingly).
 For instance, he would ask the patient’s “Inner Physician” questions, which is very much like the practice of divination done on an Ouija Board.

-The following is some interesting information [emphasis mine]:
+The following are some interesting information [emphasis mine]:

 Craniosacral therapy (CST) is one of many terms used to describe a various methods based on fanciful claims that: